• Home

 • Alert: Join AFSCME Local 2830 for the "Happy Hour Organizing Event" on Thursday, May 1, 2025, from 7:00-8:00 pm (EST).
 Local 2830 officers will discuss how OJP Bargaining Union Employees can roll up their sleeves and join the fight for our labor rights.
 The Event will also include status updates on AFSCME International's litigation and organizing efforts.
 Click here to register.

 • Update-April 17th: OJP notified AFSCME Local 2830 that the National Finance Center will stop processing employees' dues.
 We responded to HRD, saying, " OJP, as the Employer, still recognizes AFSCME Local 2830 as the exclusive representative of all Bargaining Unit Employees.
-OJP will also continue to recacknowledgeat the Federal Labor Relations Authority (FLRA) certified AFSCME Local 2830 as the exclusive representative of the bargaining unit per Article 1 of the Collective Bargaining Agreement ( BA) and pursuant to 5 U.S. Code § 7111.
+OJP will also continue to acknowledge that the Federal Labor Relations Authority (FLRA) has certified AFSCME Local 2830 as the exclusive representative of the bargaining unit per Article 1 of the Collective Bargaining Agreement (CBA) and pursuant to 5 U.S. Code § 7111.

-• The Union filed a grievance regarding remote employees' inability to telework now that they work onsite at federal buildings.
+• AFSCME Local 2830 filed a grievance regarding remote employees' inability to telework now that they work onsite at federal buildings.
 The Union claimed OJP failed to notify us and to negotiate and submit an Impact and Implementation (I&I) Proposal per Article 2, Section 7 of the CBA.
 We also claimed that OJP violated Article 31, Section 8 by not allowing remote employees to telework.

 Latest News and Alerts